How Long Does a Food Hygiene Certificate Last?

 How long does a food hygiene certificate last?
 Food hygiene certificates, including those at level 2, unofficially expire after three years.
 Most organisations and training providers within the food service sector will insist you take your food hygiene certificate every three years to maintain up-to-date hygiene and food handling knowledge required for your job role.

-Read on to find out more about why food hygiene certificates expire, and how often they need to be renewed to ensure the continued safety and hygiene of a kitchen.
+Read on to find out more about why food hygiene certificates expire and how often they need to be renewed to ensure the continued safety and hygiene of a kitchen.

-Food hygiene certificates at level 2 and higher don’t officially expire, however most reputable training providers will put a three year expiry date on them.
+Food hygiene certificates at level 2 and higher don’t officially expire, however, most reputable training providers will put a three-year expiry date on them.
 This is because what you learn on the course is unlikely to stick with you after five years, and you certainly won’t be aware of the latest best practices for food hygiene after that long either.

 Whilst it isn’t a legal requirement, the Food Standards Agency recognises the importance of refreshing your knowledge every once in a while, which is why they suggest retaking your certificate once every three years.
 Level 2 food hygiene courses only take a matter of hours to complete, so your refresher can be done within an evening or over a few lunch breaks.
 Retraining at a higher level may take longer, so if you are a manager or supervisor, taking a refresher course at level 2 can still be helpful if you are short on time!